 Building humble internet businesses

-I love referring to the businesses I’ve worked on this year as humble.
+The businesses I’ve worked on this year are humble.
 They are simply built, simply run and generate dependable revenue and profit.

 We’re not trying to swing for the fences and dominate a market.
 We’re not looking to get funding and scale operations.
 We’re not trying to innovate.

 What we ARE doing is providing products people want, at a price they are willing to pay for it.

 I’ve definitely been triggered by people on Twitter this year because so many of the discussions around revenue, markets, and scale are from a software/SaaS perspective.
 We don’t do that.

 - 80-90% profit margin

 - fully outsourced customer support

 - fully outsourced content/product creation

 - thousands of happy customers